moozzz/cFDAP/README.md

  cFDAP is a command-line Linux tool for fitting FRAP/FDAP data.

- The overall goal of cFDAP is to provide a fast and robust way to extract kinetic parameters from FRAP/FDAP data gathered from living neuronal cells.
-However, the code can be relatively simply adapted to any experiment outline, which, in turn, requires theoretical expressions for FRAP(t)/FDAP(t) signals be hardcoded explicitly (for more details please read Igaev et al. (2015) Biophys.
-J.
+ The overall goal of cFDAP is to provide a fast and robust way to extract kinetic parameters from FRAP/FDAP data gathered from outgrowths of living neuronal cells.
+Nevetheless, the code can be relatively simply adapted to any experiment outline, which, in turn, requires theoretical expressions for FRAP(t)/FDAP(t) signals be hardcoded explicitly (for more details please read Igaev et al. (2015) Biophys.
+J. 107: 2567-2578).

-107: 2567-2578).
+New
+===

+ * 12.08.2015: cFDAP now supports kinetic models with 1 and 2 fit parameters and and calculates 95%, 97.5% and 99.9% confidence intervals!

 Compilation
 ===========